 Be Awed by Mount Rigi

-The fun has already begun if you take the cable car or cog train there.
-Once high up, enjoy an amazing panorama of Switzerland while skiing in winter, hiking in summer, and soaking in the sun all year long.
+The fun begins if you take the cable car or cog train there.
+Once high up, enjoy an amazing panorama of Switzerland while skiing in winter, hiking in summer, and soaking in the sun all year.

 See Related: Family Travel Hacks